danielw97/stardew-access/docs/README.md

 - [My Patreon page](https://www.patreon.com/shoaibkhan)
 - [Kat's Patreon page](https://www.patreon.com/BlindSighted)

-Your support will help us dedicate more time to this project as well as other future gaming a11y projects.
+Your support will help us dedicate more time to this project as well as other future gaming accessibility projects.

 ## Contributors